ryx/datalayer.js/README.md

 # Javascript API
 Communication with datalayer.js happens through it's Javascript API.
 The module itself contains one default export with the name `datalayer`.
 That object contains the following public methods (NOTE: with the [methodQueue extension](src/extensions/methodQueue) you can access all of the described public API methods via the method queue pattern):

-## initialize(options:Object): void
+## initialize(options:Object): Promise
-Initialize the current datalayer instance with the given options.
+Initialize the current datalayer instance with the given options and return a Promise (the same as returned by [`whenReady`](#whenready-promise)).
 It is mandatory to call this once before the datalayer can be used.
 It validates the data, scans the DOM and loads the requested plugins.
 It accepts the following options:

 ### data: Object
 An object with globally available data used to initialize the datalayer.
 The provided data will be available for all plugins throughout the current application lifecycle by calling the [`getData`](#getdata-object) method on the global datalayer instance.
 To validate the data you can use the [validateData](#validatedata-functiondata-object) option.